palladius/genai-googlecloud-scripts/README.md

 |Invoke a textual prompt with pure Bash. |[01-bash-text](Bash, Palm API|
 |Invoke a visual prompt with pure Bash. |[01-bash-images](Bash, Palm API|

+If you have any ideas, send them my way!

 ## Thanks

 This is inspired by my buddy [@rominirani](https://github.com/rominirani) and his repo <https://github.com/rominirani/genai-apptemplates-googlecloud/>.